Archive for the ‘design research tools’ Category

 Mendeley Institutional Edition screenshots: http://www.flickr.com/photos/mendeley/sets/72157630651813190/

-design research tools Papers arent just for people
+Papers aren't just for people

 Image via klausonline